Recurrent Neural-Linear Posterior Sampling for Nonstationary Contextual Bandits: Methodology

-This section presents a decision-making algorithm for contextual linear bandits that is at the core of our proposed approach. \citet{agrawal2013thompson} were the first to provide strong theoretical guarantees for this algorithm under standard technical assumptions in the adversarial setting.
+This section presents a decision-making algorithm for contextual linear bandits that is at the core of our proposed approach. \citet{agrawal2013thompson} were the first to provide strong theoretical guarantees for this algorithm under standard technical assumptions.

 Suppose that the expected reward for time step $t$ given the history $h_{t - 1}$, the action $a_{t}$, and an (unknown) weight vector $\mathbf{w}$ is given by $\mathbb{E}\left[ R_{t} \mid h_{t - 1}, a_{t} , \mathbf{w} \right] = \mathbf{w} \cdot \bs{\phi}(x_{t-1}, a_{t})$, where the feature map $\bs{\phi}$ is a (known) function responsible for encoding any given pair of observation and action into a feature vector.
 In other words, suppose that the expected reward for a given time step is an unknown linear function of a known feature vector that represents the previous observation and the chosen action, independently of the rest of the history.